terra-money/docs/docs/full-node/run-a-full-terra-node/system-config.md

 This guide has been tested against Linux distributions only.
 To ensure a successful production environment setup, consider using a Linux system.
 :::

 Running a full Terra node is a resource-intensive process that requires a persistent server.
 If you want to use Terra without downloading the entire blockchain, use [Terra Station](https://station.terra.money/).
+If you want to set up a local, WASM-enabled, private testnet for smart contracts, visit [install LocalTerra](../../develop/localterra/README.md).

 ## Hardware Requirements